onuriltan/note-manager-web/README.md

 * GOOGLE_APP_SECRET="your app secret"

 ### Development
-To run Node.js server, go to server folder and run `npm run dev`.
+To run Node.js server, go to root folder and run `npm run dev`.

 To run the Vue CLI client, go to client folder and run `npm run serve`.